ontio/ontology-java-sdk/docs/en/governance.md

 |         | gasprice      | long    | gas price               | Required|
 | output | transaction hash       | String  | transaction hash  |  |

-### 9. Node reduces initPos
+#### reduceInitPos (can only be called by the node owner)

-* The node reduces the initPos interface and can only be called by the node owner.
-The initPos cannot be lower than the promised value, and cannot be lower than 1/10 of the accepted number of licenses
+The initPos cannot be lower than the promised value, and cannot be lower than 1/10 of the accepted number of licenses.
 ```
 String reduceInitPos(Account account,String peerPubkey,int pos,Account payerAcct,long gaslimit,long gasprice)
 ```

-parameter instruction
+	Parameters:

 | Parameter| Field   | Type  | description |          instruction |
 | ----- | ------- | ------ | ------------- | ----------- |